JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

     When creating a billiard or a particle, the object is printed with `{Float64}` at the end.
 This shows what type of numbers are used for *all* numerical operations.
 If you are curious you can learn more about it in the [numerical precision page](/low_level/#numerical-precision).

 !!! danger "Particles must be inside the Billiard!"
     Keep in mind that the particle must be initialized **inside a billiard** for any functionality to work properly and make sense.
-If you are not sure what we mean by that, then you should check out the [low-level API page](low_level).
+If you are not sure what we mean by that, then you should check out the [Internals page](low_level).

 ## Random initial conditions